UPDATED: 21 APRIL 2018

-When planning a canyoning trip, always ensure the canyons you are planning to visit are open.
-Bushfires, extreme weather conditions, hazard reduction burns, landslides, planned track work, emergency operations and a range of other events can lead to temporary closures.
-Ignorance is not a defence and serious financial penalties or even criminal prosecutions can occur in certain cases.
+When planning a canyoning trip, ensure the canyons you are planning to visit are open.
+Bushfires, extreme weather conditions, hazard reduction burns, landslides, planned track work, emergency operations and other events can lead to temporary closures.

 Below is a list of current closures and access changes that impact on canyons around Sydney.
-Before heading on a trip, we recommend you check current closure information on the National Parks and Wildlife Service website, as well as information on current bushfires and upcoming hazard reduction burns on the Rural Fire Service website.
+Current closure information is available on the National Parks and Wildlife Service website.
+Information on bushfires and planned hazard reduction burns is on the Rural Fire Service website.

 Wollemi National Park

 Firefly and Looking Glass canyons remain closed due to the risk of falling trees in the gully used to access them.
 This area was burnt by a bushfire in January.

 - The Pipeline Track remains closed near Glen Davis, although canyons can be accessed from the Newnes side